-A leak was identified by ESB at the site in November 2004.
+A leak was identified by ESB Networks at the site in May 2011 and repaired in November 2014.
 AECOM understand that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.